redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 The application will be the Deployment resource (group "apps", version "v1", kind "Deployment") created by odo when you run `odo dev`.
 By convention, the Deployment name will be the name of the Devfile (in the `.metadata.name` field) followed by `-app` (`my-nodejs-app-app` in our example).
-You don't have to specify the namespace, as the Deployment will be in the same namespace as the Deployment.
+You don't have to specify the namespace, as the Deployment will be in the same namespace as the ServiceBinding.

 The option `bindAsFiles` indicates to the SBO to create files into the Pod's container, each file having the name of a credential, and containing the value of the credential.